 - 11 24.
 Section 26 of P.L.2005, c.155 (C.52:27EE-26) is amended 12 to read as follows: - 13 26.
 Corrections Ombudsperson; transfer of functions. - a.
 All functions, powers, and duties now vested in the - 15 [Ombudsman] Corrections Ombudsperson in the Department of - 16 [Corrections, as referenced in N.J.A.C.10A:1-1.1 et seq.,] the - 17 Public Advocate are hereby transferred to and assumed by the - 18 Corrections Ombudsperson in, but not of, the [Division of Citizen - 19 Relations in the Department of the Public Advocate Treasury. - 20 The Corrections Ombudsperson shall be appointed by the Governor. - 21 For the purposes of complying with the provisions of Article V, - 22 Section IV, paragraph 1 of the New Jersey Constitution, the - 23 Corrections Ombudsperson is hereby allocated to the Department of - 24 the Treasury, but, notwithstanding this allocation, the - 25 ombudsperson shall be independent of any supervision or control by - 26 the department or by any board or officer thereof. - b.
-Whenever, in any law, rule, regulation, order, reorganization - 28 plan, contract, document, judicial or administrative proceeding, or - 29 otherwise, reference is made to the [Ombudsman] Corrections - 30 Ombudsperson in the Department of Corrections concerning - functions, powers, and duties which had been vested in the Ombudsman, I the Public Advocate the same shall mean and refer to - Ombudsman, the Public Advocate the same shall mean and refer to the Corrections Ombudsperson in, but not of, the Division of - 34 Citizen Relations in the Department of the Public Advocate - 54 Citizen Kelations in the Department of the Fruone Advocate - 35 Treasury. - 36 (cf: P.L.2005, c.155, s.26)
+Whenever, in any law, rule, regulation, order, reorganization - 28 plan, contract, document, judicial or administrative proceeding, or - 29 otherwise, reference is made to the [Ombudsman] Corrections - 30 Ombudsperson in the Department of Corrections concerning - 31 functions, powers, and duties which had been vested in the - Ombudsman, 1 the Public Advocate the same shall mean and refer to - 33 the Corrections Ombudsperson in, but not of, the [Division of - 34 Citizen Relations in the Department of the Public Advocate - 35 Treasury. - 36 (cf: P.L.2005, c.155, s.26)